dgaron/receipt-processor-challenge/README.md

   - Return "The receipt is invalid." if receipt can't be decoded / doesn't match schema
 - Create an id by concatenating retailer, date, and time
   - Remove non alphanuemeric characters from retailer name so it plays nicely with the url
-  - Regex in the schema looks like it's just hyphens and ampersands so I could have simplified this function using a couple of calls to strings.ReplaceAll()
+  - Regex in the schema looks like it's just hyphens and ampersands so I could have just made a couple of calls to strings.ReplaceAll() instead
 - Calculate the points according to the rules
   - I'm not a large language model
 - Store the points in the map